By Rick Steves

 Day 8: Sevilla (sleep in Sevilla)

-Day 11: Day trip to Morocco (sleep in Tarifa)
+Day 11: Day trip to Tangier, Morocco (sleep in Tarifa)

-Day 12: Gibraltar, on to Nerja (sleep in Nerja)
+Day 12: To Gibraltar, then on to Nerja (sleep in Nerja)

 Day 13: Beach day in Nerja, evening to Granada (sleep in Granada)